kant/jats2epub/README.md

 ## Current status
 Several improvements have been made: Code has been cleaned up for better readability and several bugs have been fixed.
-It is now easier to troubleshoot, because all intermediate documents are saved in output_working folder after each run.
+It is now easier to troubleshoot, because all intermediate documents are saved in `output_working` folder after each run.
-To preview html-file that will be used for upload to html fulltext, just open output_working/60-webversion.html.
+To preview html-file that will be used for upload to html fulltext, just open `output_working/60-webversion.html`.
 All href/src links to stylesheets and images have been altered to work from this location.

 ## Related projects